 In case your wondering, no one can steal your affiliate link.
 It’s unique to you.
-There’s all kinds of products services that talk about masking your link to protect it but don’t fall for that stuff.
+There are all kinds of product services that talk about masking your link to protect it but don’t fall for that stuff.
 It’s not true.

 Independent Affiliate Programs

-Unlike programs that are part of a large network such as Clickbank, ShareASale and others, independent affilaliate programs are not tied to or part of the network.
+Unlike programs that are part of a large network such as Clickbank, ShareASale, and others, independent affiliate programs are not tied to or part of the network.
 Some of the best programs run independently.

-Independent affiliate programs manage the tracking, statistics, resources and tools.
+Independent affiliate programs manage tracking, statistics, resources, and tools.
 There is no third party between you and the company.